TheNoob27/starboard-guide/tutorials/multiple-starboards.md

 ### Step 2: Grouping Channels

 You'll need to start creating channel settings so you can group channels together.
-You can create a channel settings with `star channelsetting create Name #channel-a #channel-b`
+You can create a channel settings with `star channelsettings create Name #channel-a #channel-b`

 * Substitute `#channel-a #channel-b` with a list of whatever channels you want to go to this starboard.
 * **Name** is the name of the channel settings and can be whatever you want, you can remove this if you don't want a name.